thiagohagy/gologger-v2/README.md

 The MainLogger is used to configure how the logs will work, you can have more, but is usual to have only one MainLogger per app

-You can have many Loggers as you want for your packages or modules

 #### Configuration options ####
 - DisabledTags
     The option will make the logger not print logs with the given tags